 Figure 4.10: "Well-behaved" linear data and a regression fit

 Here, the model intuitively appears to be a good fit for the data.
 However, what if an outlier feature value is added?
 In this case, we add a point with an x value that is very different from most of the observations and a y value that is in a similar range to the other observations.
-We can then see the resulting regression line:
+We then show the resulting regression line: